TrustEd Apps™ Data Privacy Vetting Disclaimer & FAQs

 - Testing all application functionality to confirm policy and terms of service statements.

 There are nuances in evaluating fee versus free educational software.
-Free applications are being used in the classroom at K-12 and higher ed institutions quite often.
+Free applications are often used in the classroom at K-12 and higher ed institutions.
 Paid applications may have legally binding contracts to hold a vendor to its data privacy standards.
 Vendors who provide free applications do not require legally binding contracts and have no obligation to follow any standards.
-Understanding what free applications are doing with data and how they are safeguarding student information is important.
+It is important to understand what free applications do with data and how they safeguard student information.
 There may not be a contract, but data is still being produced.
-The 1EdTech TrustEd Apps Data Privacy Program helps to protect teachers and institutions and ultimately students by allowing the institution to understand how data obtained from an app is being used.
+The 1EdTech TrustEd Apps Data Privacy Program helps to protect teachers and institutions, and ultimately students by allowing the institution to understand how data obtained from an app is used.

 Who can vet apps?

-All members who are trained in the 1EdTech App Vetting Process can vet products that are in the 1EdTech TrustEd Apps Product Directory.
+All members trained in the 1EdTech App Vetting Process can vet products in the 1EdTech TrustEd Apps Product Directory.
 Trained 1EdTech staff, vendors, districts, and institutions can vet any product whether or not they are using the product.